alex-rsk/find_desync/README.md

 ```
 *  -h  --help         Print help information
-*  -f  --file         File/stream to analyze
+*  -f  --file         File/stream to analyze.
+No default value.
 *  -p  --packets      Number of packets  to analyze.
-Default: 10
+Mutually exclusive with -t.
+No default value.
 *  -t  --time         Time of the input to analyze.
-Default: 10
+Mutually exclusive with -p.
+No default value.
-*  -m  --method       Method to analyze: trackdiff, drift, firstpackets,startdiff
+*  -m  --method       Method to analyze: trackdiff, drift, firstpackets,startdiff.
+Default is "startdiff".
-*  -d  --direct       Analyze directly source (1), or analyze saved slice of the source (0)
+*  -d  --direct       Analyze directly source (1), or analyze saved slice of the source (0).
+Default is 0.
 ```